casework/CASE-Utility-RDFDiff/README.md

-### Ontology-Verifier
+### Ontology-Validator
-A RDF Ontology verifier and ontology trouble shooter for CASE/UCO.
+A RDF Ontology Validator and ontology trouble shooter for CASE/UCO.

 ### What it does
-Ontology-Verifier takes output of a tool (JSON/JSON-LD/XML/etc...) and attempts to verify it aligns with a RDF based ontology (OWL/N3/ttl).
+Ontology-Validator takes output of a tool (JSON/JSON-LD/XML/etc...) and attempts to validate it against a RDF based ontology (OWL/N3/ttl).
 Any entry in the tool's output that is NOT in the Ontology (specified via CLI) will display an error.
 CLI arugments can be added to cause a debugger to start so you may explore the graph to view where things went wrong.

 ### How it works
-Verifier.py will read in an RDF vocabulary defined via ``` -g``` (glossary) to check a custom tool's output against via ```-i```.
+Validate.py will read in an RDF vocabulary defined via ``` -g``` (glossary) to check a custom tool's output against via ```-i```.
 The Python library rdflib is used to turn the RDF schema into tripples which are then broken into three lists; subject, predicate and object.
 Finally, each element of the tools ouput within